Priyadharshan-19/flood-detection-system/README.md

-Perfect 😎 — here’s a **professional and eye-catching README.md** for your *Flood Detection & Alert System* project.
-You can directly **copy & paste** this file into your project root as `README.md`.

----

 ## 🌊 Flood Detection & Alert System

 A real-time **flood monitoring and alert system** built using **Flask**, **Twilio**, and **SQLite**.